 Now the array is shown in the right way.
 Not shown as an object like the example before:

-You can use a method in the array.
-The javascript has some methods that can be used in an array.
+You can use a method on the array.
+JavaScript has some methods that can be used on an array.

-First, we'll try to use the "join" method to join all the elements of an array, to make it as a string.
+First, we'll try to use the "join" method to join all the elements of an array to make it a string.

 Example: